Gaussian Process Boosting: Simulated Experiments

+We measure prediction accuracy using the the root mean square error (RMSE) where $y_{p,i}$ are test response variables, are $\mu_{p,i}$ predictive means, and $n_p$ is the number of test samples.
+In addition, we analyze the accuracy of probabilistic predictions for the spatial data.
+As is commonly done in spatial statistics, probabilistic predictions are evaluated using the continuous ranked probability score (CRPS) \citep{gneiting2007strictly} given by

+for one sample $i$, where $F_{p,i}$ is the predictive cumulative distribution function (CDF).
+Intuitively, the CRPS corresponds to the mean square error between the predictive CDF $F_{p,i}$ and the empirical CDF $\mathbbm{1}_{\{y_{p,i} \leq y\}}$.
+The CRPS is a proper scoring rule \citep{gneiting2007strictly} that measures both calibration and sharpness of predictive distributions; see \citet{gneiting2007probabilistic} for more information.
+In our case, the predictive distributions are Gaussian distributions, and the average CRPS can be calculated explicitly as

+where $\mu_{p,i}$ and $\sigma_{p,i}^2$ are predictive means and variances, and $\phi$ and $\Phi$ denote the probability density function and CDF of a standard Gaussian variable.
+Predictive variances $\sigma_{p,i}^2$ are obtained as described in Section \ref{preds} for the Gaussian process-based models.
+For the deterministic independent boosting approaches (mboost and LSBoost), we use sample variances of the residuals on the training data as predictive variances.

-Additionally, we also evaluate the accuracy when predicting sums of $n'=20$ observations $y_p=(y_{p,1},\dots,y_{p,n'})^T$.
-For spatial data, for instance, such predictions are required in meteorology for predicting the total precipitation over a catchment area or in real estate for predicting the total value of a portfolio of objects.
-Note that if a multivariate predictive distribution for $y_p$ is given by $y_p|y\sim \mathcal{N} \left( \mu_p , \Xi_p\right)$, then the predictive distribution of the sum is obtained as
+For the spatial data, we additionally evaluate the accuracy when predicting sums of $n'=20$ observations $y_p=(y_{p,1},\dots,y_{p,n'})^T$.
+For instance, such predictions are required in meteorology for predicting the total precipitation over a catchment area or in real estate for predicting the total value of a portfolio of objects.
+Note that if a multivariate predictive distribution for $y_p$ is given by $y_p|y\sim \mathcal{N} \left( \mu_p , \Xi_p\right)$, the predictive distribution of the sum is obtained as

 where $\mathbf{1}$ is a vector of ones $\mathbf{1}=(1,\dots,1)^T$.
-In total, we predict $50$ times sums of different samples $y_p$ in every simulation run.
-Half of these samples are from the ``interpolation" and the ``extrapolation" test data sets, respectively.
-Specifically, for the spatial data, we randomly select $25$ times disjoints sets of $20$ observations which are close together in space for both test sets.
-We obtain these sets of $20$ observations by randomly selecting a location and then determining its $19$ nearest neighbors and then iteratively continuing in the same manner with the remaining locations.
+In total, we predict $50$ times sums of different samples $y_p\in \mathbb{R}^{20}$ in every simulation run.
+Half of these $50$ samples for predicting sums are from the ``interpolation" and the ``extrapolation" test data each.
+Specifically, for both the ``interpolation" and the ``extrapolation" test data, we randomly select $25$ times disjoint sets of $20$ observations that are close together in space.
+We obtain these sets of $20$ close-by observations by randomly selecting a location and determining its $19$ nearest neighbors and then iteratively continuing in the same manner with the remaining locations until there are $25$ disjoints set for both the ``interpolation" and the ``extrapolation" test data.
 This is illustrated in Figure \ref{Train_test_locs}.
-For the grouped random effects, the $20$ observations simply consist of all samples of two groups each of size $10$.